 You will choose one of the papers listed above.
 Alternatively you can suggest another data stream paper to me.
 I will check to see if I think your suggestion is feasible, and will most likely approve it.
 Either way, please email me your selection so that I can update this page: first come, first serve.
 You can work on this project either by yourself, or as a team of two.
 Obviously, I will expect a more substantial report from teams of two, than from a single student.
 [If you work as a team, please submit your work twice, once for each team member, to ensure proper marking will happen.]

 For your chosen paper you will have to implement the algorithm as described in this paper.
 You have to use Java and you have to use the MOA framework.
-If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA [but in this case you must in your report explain what features MOA is currently lacking].
+If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA [but in this case you must also in your report explain what features MOA is currently lacking].

 You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page (8 pages for teams of two) report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.

 10 source code

 10 presentation (5-10 minutes: the algorithm, your implementation, results, issues, summary)

 Hand-in date: Monday Oct 19th, 23.30pm

 Hand-in items are:

 Generally, if anything is unclear, just ask me.
 If you want feedback on your draft slides, we can arrange for a meeting on Friday Oct 16th.